Advice and opinions are like belly buttons. Everybody’s got one.

 Still, you need guidance to accelerate the process of going from $10,000 to $100,000 to $1,000,000 and beyond.

 If you don’t yet know someone who fits the bill, there’s nothing wrong with expanding your social circle by making new connections.
-Professional networking events, money related meetups, and even Facebook groups are all great places to meet financially successful folks.
+Professional networking events, money-related meetups, and even Facebook groups are great places to meet financially successful folks.
 Just make sure to bring something to the table in every relationship you build.